What to do if your pet has sore or itchy skin

 Cat or dog skin problems can be extremely troublesome for pet and owner alike.
 Constant itching or pawing can lead to infections, cuts or (at best) serious discomfort.
 It’s important that you get to the bottom of any skin irritation if you notice it’s becoming a chronic problem.
 Luckily, your team at Knutsford Vets are on hand to diagnose the cause and offer you the treatment or advice required to help you successfully manage the issue.
 Find out more about pet dermatology or book your appointment today.

-Book an appointment to treat your pet’s itchy skin
+Refer a pet to treat your pet’s itchy skin

 Dermatology advice from your local vets